On this page:

 I am an Australian Federal Police (AFP) officer with overseas service - am I eligible for the Veterans' Covenant?

 AFP officers are not eligible for the Covenant.
-However, an AFP officer may be eligible for disability compensation and treatment for injuries related to specific peacekeeping service covered under the Veterans' Entitlements Act 1986 (VEA).
+However, an AFP officer may be eligible for compensation and treatment for injuries related to specific peacekeeping service covered under the Veterans' Entitlements Act 1986 (VEA).
 Where a claim is accepted, a Veteran Card will be issued for the treatment of the condition.

 For more information, please see the Factsheet relevant to peacekeeping service entitlements.